AshishKumarManik/ashishkumarmanik/README.md

 ## 🚀 About Me

 I'm currently pursuing a B.Tech in **Computer Science (AI Specialization)** at GITA Autonomous College, Bhubaneswar.
-My journey spans hands-on experience in Python programming, digital marketing, and video editing.
+My journey spans hands-on experience in **Python programming, digital marketing, and video editing**.
 I thrive on learning new technologies, collaborating with others, and bringing innovative ideas to life.

 ---